imhotep-project/doc-imhotep/source/Model-outputs.md

-# Model outputs
+# 3. Model outputs

 ---
-## 1. How to get access ?
+## 3.1 How to get access ?
 * The project is on-going and the IMHOTEP simulations are prepared and produced on Jean-Zay@IDRIS (french national HPC).
 The outputs are stored on Jean-Zay and reprensent ~200 To for WP1 (the global sensitivity runs).
 * To get access to the data, contact first Thierry Penduff (IGE), William Llovel (LOPS), Jean-Marc Molines (IGE), Stephanie Leroux (Datlas).

 ---
-## 2. Where to find the primary outputs on Jean Zay?
+## 3.2 Where to find the primary outputs on Jean Zay?
-Primary outpus are the model outputs produced and archived at run time.
+The primary outpus are the model outputs produced and archived at run time.

 ### Location:
 On the $STORE space of Jean Zay: